 Dorset Joint Railway

 Lake Crossing was sited on the original Dorset Central Railway (DCR) section of the Somerset & Dorset Joint Railway (S&DJR), at a location between Corfe Mullen Junction and Wimborne Junction where the railway crossed a minor road.
 It probably came into existence when the first section of the DCR was opened on 1-November-1860 and it survived until 18-June-1933, when most of the line between Corfe Mullen Junction and Wimborne Junction was closed to all traffic.
 Although a short section of the line was retained as a siding at the Corfe Mullen end, the track ended just before it reached Lake Crossing, which became redundant (S&DJR Signal Instruction 338).

 |Lake - the crossing-keeper's house

 and one of the level-crossing gates

-Lake was one of the simplest S&DJR signalling installations.
+Lake Crossing was one of the simplest S&DJR signalling installations.
 It is difficult to say exactly when any signalling was first provided here, as there is no specific mention of Lake Crossing in early S&DJR Working Timetable (WTT) Appendices, but CR Clinker recorded from S&DJR Signal Instruction 67 a date of 29-May-1894 for the replacement of disc-and-crossbar signals by a double-arm semaphore signal.
 Thereafter the installation consisted simply of two semaphore arms mounted on the same post, but facing in opposite directions, and worked from a single lever ground-frame (GF).
 The lever pulled both signal arms 'off' simultaneously, as it would be necessary only to indicate that it was safe for a train to proceed across the crossing without bothering about the actual direction in which the train was travelling.
 There was no interlocking with the level-crossing gates, which were worked by hand by the crossing-keeper who lived in an adjacent house.